MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-expire-conversation.md

 ## Storage Expiration

-`CosmosDb` provides a Time To Live (TTL) feature which enables expiring records from the storage container.
-This can be configured from within the Azure Portal, or during container creation using the language-specific CosmosDb SDKs.
+Cosmos DB provides a Time To Live (TTL) feature which allows you to delete items automatically from a container after a certain time period.
+This can be configured from within the Azure portal or during container creation (using the language-specific Cosmos DB SDKs).

-The Bot Builder SDK does not expose a TTL configuration setting.
-However, container initialization can be overridden and the CosmosDb SDK can be used to configure TTL prior to Bot Builder storage initialization.
+The Bot Framework SDK does not expose a TTL configuration setting.
+However, container initialization can be overridden and the Cosmos DB SDK can be used to configure TTL prior to Bot Framework storage initialization.

 # [C#](#tab/csharp)

-Starting with a fresh **multi-turn prompt** sample, update appsettings.json to include CosmosDb storage options:
+Start with a fresh copy of the **multi-turn prompt** sample, and add the `Microsoft.Bot.Builder.Azure` NuGet package to the project.

+**appsettings.json**

+Update appsettings.json to include Cosmos DB storage options:

 ```json
 {